The Divorce Process in Texas

 Petitioners and Respondents

-Once the petition has been filed, the respondent needs to sign a Waiver of Service, or they will have to be formally served with process (meaning being served by a sheriff, constable, or private process server with a copy of the petition.
+Once the petition has been filed, the respondent needs to sign a Waiver of Service or they will have to be formally served with process, meaning they will be served by a sheriff, constable, or private process server with a copy of the petition.